D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - SequenceVersion is unique per each encryption operation performed on the VM Yes.
-The `-SequenceVersion` of teh cmdlet `Set-AzVMDiskEncryptionExtension` specifies the sequence number of the encryption operation for the VM.
+The `-SequenceVersion` of the cmdlet `Set-AzVMDiskEncryptionExtension` specifies the sequence number of the encryption operation for the VM.
 It must be a GUID per each VM.